avsarferhat75/GPS_Protocol/README.md

 # GPS_Protocol
-GPS Read and Write for Given Protocol
+GPS Read and Write for Given Protocol.

 Code is written in Linux machine.